 Lowering the TDP of GPU is the best practice to fetch a good hash rate at a reduced heat level.
 You can use any tool i.e. MSI Afterburner or Rig Manager to lower the GPU’s heat production.

 Most NVIDIA GPUs mining hash rates will not be affected by lowering the power limit to 70% or 80%.
 At the same time, no algorithms need 100% power allocation.
 So underclock GPU power consumption, and thus your heat output will drop significantly.

 Increasing GPU fan speed or running it at the ideal RPM level will help you push more air through your rig.
 Although fans are capable to run at 100% RPM, this isn’t ideal GPU fan speed for 24/7 mining.
 Don’t exceed 75% of total RPM, it is considered to be a good GPU mining fan speed.

 Install Extra Fans

 Case fans are inexpensive and help improve airflow within your rig.
 This is especially important if your cards are blower-style and don’t have great aftermarket cooling mechanics built into their design.

 To keep GPU cool while mining usually your rig has multiple cards for adequate space between GPU and other components.
 Make sure that you place the rig away from the walls.
 If you do that it will allow better airflow around the rig.

 Maintain Ambient Temperature

 Make sure that the ambient temperature is not too high.
 To keep cool temp use windows, ductwork, box fans, etc. to remove the heat from the operating room.

 Reapply Thermal Paste

 If you are mining using an old GPU then try to replace the thermal paste of the GPU.
-The thermal paste dries up with the passage of time especially 3 years old GPUs.
+The thermal paste dries up over time, especially 3 years old GPUs.